-Volunteer Climate Leaders trained by Al Gore have already delivered presentations to over 11 million people worldwide.
+Volunteer Climate Leaders trained by Al Gore have already delivered over 36,000 presentations, reaching over 11 million people worldwide.

 Climate Reality Canada seeks to raise awareness among all Canadians about the urgency of the climate crisis.
 We hope to motivate Canadians to become active participants in solving the climate crisis by: